 On-Time Cooking is just the latest of many innovative uses companies have cooked up for GPS tracking in recent years.
 It’s exciting to think of all the possible uses for GPS tracking that haven’t yet been developed.

-What do you think about Domino’s new customer-tracking feature?
+What do you think about Domino’s new customer-tracking feature to track dominos pizza delivery orders?
 Let us know in the comments section below.